Core Technical Capabilities

 Declarative language for defining autonomous operational systems

 ACDL is the declarative language used to define autonomous operational systems in Cairo.
-ACDL allows users to define operational structures using configuration files.
 These definitions are compiled by ACE into running operational systems.

 Typical ACDL Structure